bwc126/Autofab-concepts/README.md

 CAU:
 - ~~CAU I~~/II interior (7/21 WIP)
-- Align electronics with known constraints
+- Align electronics with known constraints (8/7/16 WIP)

 Assembly:
 - At least one complete assembly of each kind and scale up to CAU II